palankai/tutorial-isomorphic/A01-getting-started/README.md

 are able to see no matter how awesome is our application.
 We will address that issue as well*

-Create a file `index.html` in the project root with the following content:
+Create a file `frontend/index.html` the following content:

 ``` html
 <!DOCTYPE html>